Make sure you crank arms are installed 180° from each other.

 Adjust your brake levers forward and down so you can easily access them while maintaining good grip and control on handle bars.

 Before installing your fork inspect wire and cable routing, please compare yours to the video.
+The wires should not cross over.

 Handlebars - You may need to flip the handlebars before installing (left to right, right to left, front to back, back to front) so the wires are properly routed and the handlebars properly installed.
+The display goes on the left, the shifter goes on the right.

 Do not squeeze brake levers before brakes are installed.